Yashraj254/Coding-Blogs/clwkikhcq001608l53i260eio.md

 ## Bound Services

-Bound Services allows app components like services to bind themselves to the service.
+Bound Services allows app components like activities to bind themselves to the service.
 These services perform the task as long as the component is bound to it.
 Multiple components can bind themselves with a service at a time.
 To bind a service to the component `bindService()` method is used and components should unbind from the service when they no longer require its functionality to release resources and avoid memory leaks.
 Example use cases:

 1. A messaging app binds to a service for message delivery and synchronization across devices.